ReallyMcCoy/reallymccoy.github.io/_pages/about.md

 I am a PhD student in [David Haig](https://haiggroup.oeb.harvard.edu/)'s lab at Harvard, supported by the NDSEG Fellowship and the Ashford Fellowship.
 Before this, I studied biology at Yale (advised by [Leo Buss](https://eeb.yale.edu/people/faculty-affiliated/leo-buss) and [Rick Prum](https://prumlab.yale.edu/)) and received an MPhil in enviromental policy from Oxford University as a Rhodes Scholar.
 I am broadly interested in:
 - Optics and Light-Harnessing in Nature: how living creatures-- such as super black birds, super black spiders, and photosynthetic reef animals-- manipulate light
 - Game Theory in the Life Sciences: arms races and conflicts of interest (e.g., in pregnancy and at an ecosystem level)
+- Ecosystem Stability: what makes ecosystems stable versus susceptible to environmental change?

 You can view my full CV [here](https://reallymccoy.github.io/files/Dakota_McCoy_CV.pdf) and my one-page resume [here](https://reallymccoy.github.io/files/Dakota_McCoy_OnePage_Resume.pdf).